My First Semester Away to College

 Next, I went to the University Bookstore on State Street just off campus and purchased my books and supplies for the fall semester.
 There were signs all over the aisles inside the store indicating courses of study and the books required for each course.
 I selected a calculus book for Math 21, a zoology book and lab manual for Zoology 101, and a chemistry book and lab manual for Chemistry 5.
 I forget which book was required for English 101.
 The books seemed very expensive and I remember writing a check for around $50.00.

 A few days before the first day of classes, orientation for all incoming Freshman students was held inside the UW Field House.
 While seated listening to UW officials, I remember to this day a remark made by one speaker.
 He or she told all students to look first at the person sitting on their left and then to the one on their right.
 "Only one of you will graduate," was the solemn warning made.
 I couldn't understand the truth of this statement until I experienced college life and completed my first year.

 My First Week of Classes

 During the third week of September, I started my first week of first semester classes.
 My 15 credits of courses plus non-credit physical education took up approximately 25 hours of class time per week.

-The three credit Chemistry 5 class met six hours per week.
-It consisted of two hours of lecture, two hours of discussion, and two of lab work.
+The three credit Chemistry 5 classes met six hours per week.
+It consisted of two hours of lecture, two hours of discussion, and two lab work.

 My English 101 and Math 21 classes didn't meet as often as the science courses.
 English 101 was scheduled for three hours weekly and differential calculus for four hours each week.

 Non-credit physical education took up two hours weekly.
-In addition, I had an hour or two of non-credit introduction to the Reserve Officer Training Corps.
+Also, I had an hour or two of non-credit introduction to the Reserve Officer Training Corps.